Code-Institute-Submissions/Ogilboot-gametown_OctResub/README.md

 ## **Existing Features.**

 ### Header:
-- **Logo**: Gives a visual representation of the festivals' brand, along with a link back to the Homepage.
+- **Logo**: Gives a visual representation of the websites brand, along with a link back to the Homepage.
 - **Navigation Bar**: Fully responsive nav bar (minimises to a 'Burger' style drop down menu) which allows easy navigation to all pages of the site.
 - *Remains consistent throughout the site.*